nwanguma/fpayAssessment/README.md

 To install this project you need the following:

-1. yarn
-   Assuming you have node & npm installed you need to run `npm install yarn -g`
+1. Yarn - assuming you have node & npm installed you need to run `npm install yarn -g`

 2. A code editor

-3. Please install the stylelint extension, the src already includes the stylelint module and config file.
+3. Please install the stylelint extension, the source code already includes the stylelint module and config file.
 For more information on why this is neccessary please read this [issue](https://github.com/tailwindlabs/discuss/issues/111)

 4. Sign up for a free API key on [fixer](https://fixer.io)

-5. Create env variable with the format REACT_APP_FIXER_API_KEY=yourapikey

 ### Installation